SMSpp-Project/MCFLemonSolver/README.md

 ### Build and install with CMake

-First you have to separately build LEMON with
+First you have to separately build LEMON with:

 ```sh
 cd lemon-development